Magnetic moments of strange hidden-bottom pentaquarks and the role of spin flavor correlations: Structural models

 As summarized in Table \ref{tab:combo}, only specific color combinations of quark clusters can lead to physical color-singlet pentaquark states.
 Enforcing this condition naturally gives rise to three distinct structural scenarios of hidden-bottom pentaquarks.

 \textbf{(i) Molecular configuration.} In this picture, the pentaquark is described as a loosely bound state of a color-singlet meson and a color-singlet baryon.
-A quark--antiquark pair forming a meson transforms under SU(3)$_c$ as
+A quark-antiquark pair forming a meson transforms under SU(3)$_c$ as

 while a three-quark baryon contains a color-singlet component.
 Since the direct product of two color-singlet clusters satisfies

 a color-singlet pentaquark can be formed.
 The corresponding quark configuration is written as